argman/EAST/readme.md

 ### Introduction
-This is an tensorflow implemention of EAST, I only reimplement the RBOX part of the paper, which achieves an F1 score of 80.8(http://rrc.cvc.uab.es/?ch=4&com=evaluation&task=1) on the ICDAR 2015 dataset, and the speed is about network(150ms) + nms(300ms) each image on a K40 card, the nms part is too slow because of the use of shapely in python, this can be further improved.
+This is an tensorflow implemention of EAST, I only reimplement the RBOX part of the paper, which achieves an F1 score of 80.8(about two points better than the result of pvanet in the paper, see http://rrc.cvc.uab.es/?ch=4&com=evaluation&task=1) on the ICDAR 2015 dataset, and the speed is about network(150ms) + nms(300ms) each image on a K40 card, the nms part is too slow because of the use of shapely in python, this can be further improved.